MaxHalford/eaopt/HACKME.md

 ## Ideas

-- Convert all vars to :=
 - https://www.wikiwand.com/en/List_of_genetic_algorithm_applications
 - Benchmark against other libraries
 - Add more example usage
-- Implement binary search for the roulette wheel selection
 - Add a way to compare individuals based on their genome to improve speciation
 - Make it easier to test models.
 Also make sure they work as expected.
 - Implement operators described in http://www.ppgia.pucpr.br/~alceu/mestrado/aula3/IJBB-41.pdf